 Call for Participation: Papers & Notes

-ITS 2014 welcomes original, high-quality research and industry contributions that advance the state-of-the-art in the area of interactive surfaces (including tabletops, large displays, mobile, and mini devices).
+ITS 2013 welcomes original, high-quality research and industry contributions that advance the state-of-the-art in the area of interactive tabletops and surfaces.
 We embrace innovations in a wide variety of areas including design, software, hardware, understanding of use, and applications or deployments of interactive surfaces.

-All papers and notes must be submitted as a single PDF file in the ACM SIGCHI format (http://www.sigchi.org/publications/chipubform) through the submission system http://precisionconference.com/~sigchi (available May 1).
+Papers and notes must be submitted as a single PDF file in the ACM format through the submission system http://precisionconference.com/~sigchi (available May 1).
 When appropriate, authors are also encouraged to submit supplementary materials such as video or data.

 Papers and Notes will undergo a high-quality peer-review process by a committee of recognised experts (see program committee members below) to be presented at the ITS conference, be included in the conference proceedings, and be archived in the ACM Digital Library.
 ITS does not accept submissions that were published previously in formally reviewed publications or that are currently submitted elsewhere.
 Papers and Notes go through the same review process.

-ITS 2014 will have a "Best of ITS" awards program, in accordance with SIGCHI guidelines.
-Approximately 5% of submissions may receive "Honorable Mentions" of which the top 1% may receive "Best Paper/Note" awards.
-Additionally, a best student paper will be awarded among papers whose first author is a student, and where the student has performed the majority of the work.
+ITS 2012 will have a “Best of ITS” awards program, in accordance with SIGCHI guidelines.
+Approximately 5% of submissions may receive “Honorable Mentions” and 1% may receive “Best Paper/Note” awards.

 The conference welcomes contributions that deal with a variety of interactive surfaces including tabletops, interactive wall displays, portable and micro devices, and deformable surfaces.
 We encourage submissions on (but not limited to) the following topic areas as they relate to interactive surfaces:

-All papers and notes will be reviewed by at least two external reviewers and a member of the program committee.
-After the first review cycle a submission will receive either a "Conditional Accept", "Revise", or "Reject" decision.
-Some papers will be invited to do significant revisions.
-Authors of papers with a "revise" decision will have several weeks to revise and resubmit their work between August 22 and September 8 and should therefore allocate time for this part of the process.
+All papers and notes will be reviewed by at least two external reviewers and two members of the program committee.
+After the first review cycle a submission will receive either a “Conditional Accept”, “Revise”, or “Reject” decision.
+A small (10%) proportion of papers will be invited to do significant revisions.
+The small proportion of authors of papers with a “revise” decision will have two weeks to revise and resubmit their work between July 31 and August 16 and should therefore allocate time for this part of the process.

 This is not an invitation to submit extended abstracts or incomplete papers.
 As in the past, submit the paper that you would like to have published.
 Incomplete or otherwise non-competitive submissions will be desk-rejected without review.

 Submissions should use the format shown in the conference template.
 Submissions should be converted to PDF and uploaded to the Precision Conference system at https://precisionconference.com/~sigchi/ by 5:00 p.m.
-Pacific Daylight Time on June 30, 2014.
+Pacific Daylight Time on June 14, 2013.
 The PCS system will be open for uploading submissions beginning on May 1.
-Application and academic papers will be submitted in different tracks.

 Confidentiality of submitted material will be maintained.
 Upon acceptance, the titles, authorship, and abstracts of papers and notes will be published online in the advance program.
 Submissions should contain no information or material that will be proprietary or confidential at the time of publication, and should cite no publication that will be proprietary or confidential at that time.
 Final versions of accepted Papers and Notes must be formatted according to the instructions we provide.
 Copyright release forms must be signed for inclusion in the proceedings and in the ACM Digital Library.